alexdoria/gift-exchange/README.md

 # Gift XCH
 ## Gift exchange web app built with python/django (3.6/3.2).
-For the UI it uses [UIkit](https://getuikit.com/)

 This is a web app to arrange a gift exchange between a group of friends.
-A mobile-first approach is intended.
+A mobile-first approach is intended by using [UIkit](https://getuikit.com/)

 ### The user can:
 - Create an account with her/his email.